-On this page we present the salient features of the economy of the Netherlands since the onset of the Great Recession in historical perspective, where the comparison is with the two prior business cycles that we are able to identify given available data.
+On this page we present the salient features of the Dutch Economy since the onset of the Great Recession in a global perspective, where the comparison is with the EU28 and the United States.

 The Role of Government

-The Netherlands entered the Great Recession with a manageable stock of outstanding debt, a position that enabled them to increase spending.
-The figure below shows the response as measured by the percentage change in government consumption from the peak of the cycle to the present.
-This essentially captures the level of Government spending.
+The Netherlands entered the Great Recession with a manageable stock of outstanding debt, a position that enabled them to increase deficit spending quickly in response to the downturn.
+The figure below shows the response as measured as a percentage of GDP.

 Taken in conjunction with the figure below, it becomes clear that the increase in government debt is a response to a temporary change in fiscal policy.
 For comparison, the United States currently has a debt-to-GDP ratio of 104%.